eigeneddie/triple-pendulum-simulation-python/README.md

 No dedicated libraries for multibody-dynamics are used.

-System model looks a bit like this.

-Both joint B and C have torsional springs and rotational dampers as force elements.
+System model looks a bit like what's shown in the image below.
+Both joints B and C have a torsional spring and rotational damper.

 ![Image of Triple Pendulum Model](https://github.com/eigeneddie/triple-pendulum-simulation-python/blob/main/triplePendulum.png)